netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_service_module.rst

         *(str)*
       -
       - Any information about the service.
+    * - contentinspectionprofilename

+        *(str)*
+      -
+      - Name of the ContentInspection profile that contains IPS/IDS communication related setting for the

+        Minimum length =  1

+        Maximum length =  127
     * - customserverid

         *(str)*
-      - Default:
+      -

-        *None*
       - Unique identifier for the service.
-Used when the persistency type for the virtual server is set to Custom Server ID.
+Used when the persistency type for the virtual server is set to Server ID.
+    * - delay

+        *(str)*
+      -
+      - Time, in seconds, allocated to the Citrix ADC for a graceful shutdown of the service.
+During this new requests are sent to the service only for clients who already have persistent sessions on the Requests from new clients are load balanced among other available services.
+After the delay time no requests are sent to the service, and the service is marked as unavailable (OUT OF SERVICE).
     * - disabled

         *(bool)*
       - Default:

         *False*
-      - When set to ``yes`` the service state will be set to DISABLED.
+      - When set to ``true`` the service state will be set to ``disabled``.

-        When set to ``no`` the service state will be set to ENABLED.
+        When set to ``false`` the service state will be set to ``enabled``.

-        Note that due to limitations of the underlying NITRO API a ``disabled`` state change alone does not cause the module result to report a changed status.
     * - dnsprofilename

         *(str)*
       -
       - Name of the DNS profile to be associated with the service.
-DNS profile properties will applied to the transactions processed by a service.
+DNS profile properties will applied to the processed by a service.
 This parameter is valid only for ADNS and ADNS-TCP services.

         Minimum length =  1

         Maximum length =  127
     * - downstateflush

         *(str)*